 Hirtshals is relatively small, but you do have some nice things to do in the harbour area.
 If you’re up for it, you can take a ferry from Hirtshals to Norway.
 They depart many times every day.

 Of course, the best attraction in Hirtshals is the oceanarium – everybody visiting Northern Denmark should see it!

 While Hirtshals has the main harbour on the northwestern coast, Frederikshavn has the equivalent on the northeastern coast.
 Frederikshavn is quite a bit larger than Hirtshals though, and almost the same size as Hjørring.

 Shopping options are great in Frederikshavn, and you will have a bit of cultural things to experience as well.
 There are daily ferries going from Frederikshavn to cities such as Gothenburg and Oslo.
+Read about the Frederikshavn-Gothenburg connection here.
 Occasionally, a cruise is also shopping by.